shsobur/simple-js-problem-solving/README.md

-# **Programming Challenges Collection**
+# **Basic Programming Challenges Collection**

-Welcome to my **Programming Challenges** repository!
+Welcome to my **Basic Programming Challenges** repository!
 This collection contains various coding challenges I have worked on, ranging from simple logic problems to more complex ones.
 Below are the challenges I've solved and their corresponding solutions.
 Feel free to explore, learn, and contribute!

 ---